Analysis | The dramatic shifts in the 2020 election, visualized

 Looking at the shifts in majority non-White counties — particularly those in South Texas and Florida — offers a stark indicator of that change.

-If you’re curious, we’ve included past years’ margins, too.
+If you’re curious, we have included past years’ margins, too.
 For example, the shift from 2008 to 2020 is particularly stark.

 Then, Barack Obama was elected president by an overwhelming margin.
 Twelve years later, his former vice president was elected with a much smaller mandate and a much different coalition.
 But it was enough to win, which — as Trump himself can attest — is the thing that matters.